 The enormous waves are carrying our falowa really high and then dropping us really low, giving you that notion that maybe the next time it drop us, we’ll get sucked into the water or maybe the wall of water will fall on us.
 Morbid thoughts, I know, too much TV I guess, haha!

-I’m not really sure now how I kept myself calm all thru out.
-Maybe because the other locals were with do not really look alarm at all, mostly we’re sleeping actually.
+I’m not really sure now how I kept myself calm all thru-out.
+Maybe because the other locals were with do not really look alarmed at all, mostly we’re sleeping actually.

 There’s even one guy who’s standing by his motorcycle right in front (yup, we have a motorcycle on board, I heard sometimes even cows are loaded to falowas).
 He’s just casually standing there leaning at the side of the boat as if he’s Jack of Titanic minus Rose of course but plus a motorcycle! :)

 Anyways, we did reach Ivana port safely, and dry!
-Because in spite of all the big waves, falowa does glide with it!
+Because despite all the big waves, falowa does glide with it!
 So, even if at times you feel like you’re going to capsize no fear, it’ll just glide right back up, or maybe lean on the other side, ;)